 - 4. is participating in an activity that is approved by your local school board and is under the direction of a professional staff member, an adjunct staff member, or a paraprofessional staff member of your school district.
 The adjunct staff member must have a minimum of a bachelor's degree and be eligible for participation in the Teacher Retirement System of Texas.
 Students participating in any activity that is not approved by your local school board or without certified district personnel supervision must be counted absent.
 For attendance to qualify for funding purposes, the professional staff member, adjunct staff member, or paraprofessional staff member must be accompanying the students as an official of your school district for the specific purpose of supervising the students and must be approved by your school board to supervise the activity.
 For example, students would be reported present if they are participating in 4H activities that are supervised by a county extension service agent who has been approved by the local school board as an adjunct staff member or a paraprofessional staff member of your school district.
-Paraprofessionals must meet the requirements of a highly qualified paraprofessional. - 5. is participating, with local school board approval, in a short-term (for example, 5-day) class that is provided by the Texas School for the Blind and Visually Impaired (TSBVI) or the Texas School for the Deaf (TSD) at a location other than the student's campus.80 The student must not be considered in attendance for FSP purposes on any day the student is traveling between the student's district and the location of the class but is not attending class.
+Paraprofessional staff member of a highly qualified paraprofessional. - 5. is participating, with local school board approval, in a short-term (for example, 5-day) class that is provided by the Texas School for the Blind and Visually Impaired (TSBVI) or the Texas School for the Deaf (TSD) at a location other than the student's campus.80 The student must not be considered in attendance for FSP purposes on any day the student is traveling between the student's district and the location of the class but is not attending class.
 (However, travel days may be excused for compulsory attendance purposes.
 See 3.6.4 Excused Absences for Compulsory Attendance Purposes.)
-Your school district is responsible for obtaining documentation of the student's class attendance from the TSBVI or TSD. - 6. is participating in a mentorship approved by district personnel to serve as one or more of the advanced measures needed to complete the Distinguished Achievement Program outlined in 19 TAC Chapter 74. - 7. misses school for the purpose of observing religious holy days, including traveling for that purpose.
+Your school district is responsible for obtaining documentation of the student's class attendance from the TSBVI or TSD. - 6. misses school for the purpose of observing religious holy days, including traveling for that purpose.
 81 Travel days for which the student is considered in attendance are limited to not more than 1 day for travel to and 1 day for travel from the site where the student will observe the holy days.
-Your school district may elect to excuse additional travel days; however, the student would be considered absent for the additional travel days for attendance accounting purposes. - Your school district is responsible for determining what constitutes a religious holy day for purposes of excusing absences.
+Your school district may elect to excuse additional travel days; however, the student would be considered absent for the additional travel days for attendance accounting purposes.

+Your school district is responsible for determining what constitutes a religious holy day for purposes of excusing absences.
 The agency does not maintain a list of days that qualify as religious holy days for purposes of being considered in attendance for FSP purposes.
 However, we do provide the following guidance: To be considered a religious holy day, the day should be one generally recognized by the student's religious denomination as a holy day that is required to be observed by all members of that denomination.
-Church retreats, camps, and mission trips and individual religious rites (baptisms, christenings, bar mitzvahs, etc.) are not considered holy days. - 8. is in grades 6 through 12 and misses school for the purpose of sounding "Taps" at a military honors funeral held in Texas for a deceased veteran.
+Church retreats, camps, and mission trips and individual religious rites (baptisms, christenings, bar mitzvahs, etc.) are not considered holy days.

+7. is in grades 6 through 12 and misses school for the purpose of sounding "Taps" at a military honors funeral held in Texas for a deceased veteran.